 What Is It?

 This program is for Spanish-speaking people with diabetes.
-Workshops are facilitated by two trained certified and active leaders, one or both of whom are non-health professionals with a chronic disease themselves.
+Workshops are facilitated by two trained certified and active program providers, one or both of whom are non-health professionals with a chronic disease themselves.
 All workshops are given in Spanish without translators.

-Who should attend Chronic Disease Self Management Education Classes?
+Who should attend Chronic Disease Self Management Education Programs?

 The Living Healthy with Diabetes Self-Management workshops are designed to help people with Type 2 Diabetes to gain self-confidence in their ability to control their symptoms and learn how their health problems affect their lives.
 The Diabetes Self-Management Program will not conflict with existing programs or treatment as it is designed to enhance regular treatment and disease-specific education.

-What are the components of Chronic Disease Self Management Education Classes?
+What are the components of Chronic Disease Self Management Education Programs?

-Small-group, highly interactive workshops last for six weeks, meeting once a week for 2 ½ hours, and are facilitated by a pair of leaders, one or both of whom are non-health professionals with Diabetes themselves.
+Small-group, highly interactive workshops last for six weeks, meeting once a week for 2 ½ hours, and are facilitated by a pair of program providers, one or both of whom are non-health professionals with Diabetes themselves.

 Subjects covered include: